selabhvl/dat110public/project4/partA.md

 If you have an Arduino board available, then you may choose to build the actual physical IoT access control device.
 Even so, it may be a good idea to prototype the design in TinkerCAD as a first step.

+This part of the project follows the same approach as was used in the input/output light-controller example covered in the lectures: https://github.com/selabhvl/dat110public/blob/master/week16/lightcontroller.cc

+From this example you can also see how to connect and control LEDs and buttons.

 ### Sensors

 You will be using the following **sensors** with *digital input*